Skip to Main Content

 Program Structure

-Selected applicants will be invited to apply for full awards of up to USD 200,000, for projects lasting up to 2 years.
+Invited applicants can apply for full awards of up to USD 200,000, for projects lasting up to 2 years.
 This stage is by invitation only.
 To be eligible at this stage, applicants must have a data partnership or Memorandum of Understanding in place with a data partner— an organization where an awardee would run a field experiment.
+Alternatively, for select proposals without a data partner, data sources must be demonstrated to be accessible and reliable.
 Schmidt Sciences will make up to 15 awards at this stage during the second half of 2026.

-Many exciting proposals will require a data partner—an organization where an awardee would run a field experiment.
+Many (but not all) exciting proposals will require a data partner—an organization where an awardee would run a field experiment.
 Securing data partnerships is challenging and takes time.
-While applicants are responsible for forming their own data partnerships, both Schmidt Sciences and several of the program partners will help to facilitate introductions.
+While applicants are responsible for forming their own data partnerships, both Schmidt Sciences and several of the program partners may help to facilitate introductions.

 Proposal Development Workshop